symbolicdata/symbolicdata.github.io/RelatedActivities.markdown

 and mentions the recent "grand unified" execution platform effort <http://www.starexec.org/starexec/public/about.jsp>

-Florian Hess (Uni Oldenburg) pointed to a database project within KANT
+Florian Hess (2012-05-21) pointed to a database project within KANT

 -   <http://page.math.tu-berlin.de/~kant/database.html> - seems to be at dead end.